Table of Contents

 Tib Street / Thomas Street

-Proving the street art in Manchester is dynamic and always changing with the times, this lifelike mural of Captain Tom Moore was created by Akse in 2021.
+Proving the street art in Manchester is dynamic, this location on Tibb Street is always changing.
+This lifelike mural of Captain Tom Moore was created by Akse in 2021 but has been changed several times since then.
+Go and see what you find!

 Unlike some of the more serious Manchester street art telling tales of social injustice, these friendly frog murals add a pop of colour to Olivier Morosini hairdressers on Tib Street.